 When you are happy, you can keep the output format to stay as an mp4 and click save.
 You now have an in sync playthrough!

-Issue: The start is on sync when I shift it, but it drifts off sync later in the video
+Other Issues: The start is on sync when I shift it, but it drifts off sync later in the video

 You’ll then select the “transform” category and select the “Resample FPS” option (not the “Change FPS one.
 That one changes the framerate without keeping the proper time)

 This video recorded at a variable framerate from the Quest, with an average of about 37 frames per second.
 To switch to a fixed framerate, type in a desired frame rate (or choose one from the dropdown box), then click “okay” then “close”

 Then you can save the video like you would normally in Avidemux.